openxc/rearview-camera/README.md

 1. Install the [OpenXC Enabler](http://openxcplatform.com/getting-started/library-installation.html#enabler) to the device.
-1. Run `ndk-build` in the `rearview-camera` project folder to compile the native camera library.
+1. Run `ndk-build` in the `android-webcam` project folder to compile the native camera library.
 1. Install the `RearviewCamera` application to the device.
-1. Start the app once, then restart device to make sure the `RearviewCamera` service is properly registered to begin at bootup and start moniotirng the gear position.
+1. Start the app once, then restart device to make sure the `VehicleMonitoringService` service is properly registered to begin at bootup and start monitoring the gear position.
 1. Mount the Android device where it will be secure and visible to the driver when backing up, but not in the way of normal driving.
 1. Mount the USB webcam on the rear of the vehicle, possible attached to the